Angiecore/Cryptocurrencies/README.md

 # Cryptocurrencies

 Module 18: Unsupervised Machine Learning and Cryptocurrencies.

-# Purpose of this Project

 The porpuse of this project is to apply Unsupervised Machine Learning Model.
 The dataset input used for this model was crypto_data.csv.
 Tha data was processed, clustered and the dimensions were reduced.
 To group the cryptocurrencies a clustering algorithm was applied.